SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: Introduction

-\item We investigate and prove the potential of spectral residual-based saliency map \cite{hou2007saliency} on object features enhancement. \item We integrate the saliency map with a customized training paradigm to enable the detector to capture unknown objects (saliency Open-Set).

-\item Our research expands the saliency Open-Set studies to \textit{Open-world detection} (saliency Open-World).
+\begin{itemize} \item We investigate and prove the potential of spectral residual-based saliency map \cite{hou2007saliency} on object features enhancement. \item We integrate the saliency map with a customized training paradigm to enable the detector to capture unknown objects (saliency Open-Set). \item Our research expands the saliency Open-Set studies to Open-World detection (saliency Open-World).
 We utilize the SalieDet to reconstruct the data labels.
 Then, a regular OD algorithm is trained based on the newly constructed dataset, which can learn both known and unknown objects in an incremental manner. \item SalienDet is evaluated on three large-scale autonomous driving datasets to prove the model's robustness and correctness.
 To the best of our knowledge, this is the first time such a comprehensive evaluation has been carried out. \end{itemize}